mohsin1845/Image-Steganography-using-c/README.md

   ```
   $ ./lsb_steg -d output.bmp output.txt
   ```
-  A new file with name output.txt will be created containing the hidden message.
+  A new file with name output_image.txt will be created containing the hidden message.